alaafarouk8/Crowd-Funding/README.md

       <br>
    • Confirm password
       <br>
-   • Mobile phone [validated against Egyptian phone numbers]
+   • Mobile phone
  <br>

 ### 1.2 Login
    The user should be able to login after activation using his email and password
 # 2 – Projects
    The user can create a project fund raise campaign which contains
 <br>
     • Title
        <br>